multinet-app/multinet-api/README.md

 4. Save the file
 5. Restart your local dev server

-After these steps, you should be able to login to the API from the client now.
+After these steps, you should be able to login to the API from the client.

 ## Remap Service Ports (optional)
 Attached services may be exposed to the host system via alternative ports.
 Developers who work